zihan-wu/SenateQuotationWeb/index.md

 While the above finding accords with our intuition (that more quotations indicate more success), purely counting the number of quotations ignores the qualities of different quotations.
 In fact, a quotation in New York Times means much more fame than a quotation from a local tabloid.
 Therefore, we weigh each quotation by the website views of the source media.

-QuoteBank, however, only provides the url where each quote is extracted.
-So, we first extract the main webdomain of the urls from 50 thousand quotations, and examine distribution of source media.
+QuoteBank, however, only provides the URL where each quote is extracted.
+So, we first extract the main webdomain of the URLs from 50 thousand quotations and examine the distribution of source media:

 <p align="center">
   <img src="figures/media_hist.png" />
 </p>

-As we can see from the histogram, the distribution is heavy tailed, with most quotations from a few media.
-We also notice that the **50 thousand quotations have over 4000 different media sources**, inidcating that the set of quotations from the QuoteBank is an efficient representation of all quotations in news articles.
+As we can see from the histogram, the distribution is heavy-tailed, with most quotations from a few media.
+We also notice that the **50 thousand quotations have over 4000 different media sources**, indicating that the set of quotations from the QuoteBank is an efficient representation of all quotations in news articles.

-Since it is difficult to automatically find the website view data of all media source, we decide to manually search the website view statistics of the **top 30 frequently appearing media**.
+Since it is difficult to automatically find the website view data of all media sources, we decide to manually search the website view statistics of the **top 30 frequently appearing media**.
 Among the rest media, we manually search the website view statistics of **10 randomly selected media**, and then we use the **median value** (which is more robust to outlier) to weigh the quotations of the rest media.
-Below, we show the website view of top 10 frequently appearing media in Quotebank.
+Below, we show the website view of the top 10 frequently appearing media in Quotebank.

 <p align="center">